oliverbaptiste/soundsurgeon/README.md

 There are many different directions this app could go:

 * [x] generate UI via JS
+  * [ ] generate UI using a library/framework like Vue or React
 * [ ] add effects and polyphony
 * [ ] allow the saving and recall of patches
 * [ ] adding a chord arpeggiator or sequencer